rianadon/timer-bar-card/README.md

 The card is given two actions: clicking/tapping it will calll the script, and holding it will bring up the switch entity's information.
 The script uses the *Call Service* action to turn on and off the switch.

 > ⚠️ Make sure that if you're creating the script from the UI, you do not rename the delay action.
-The delay needs to have the duration in its name—this is how the card knows how long the timer is.
+The delay needs to have the duration at the end of its name (e.g. `delay action 0:01:12`)—this is how the card knows how long the timer is.
+You shouldn't need to rename the action in most cases, except if the duration is really small (sometimes the automatic name is `delay for 10 seconds` which does not parse).

+> The script's name is parsed because finding its true duration would require the card to independently access the Home Assistant API rather than using the shared state.
+I'm trying to keep this simple.

 Using a script has several advantages:
 - It does not interfere with manual operation of the switch.